 Pacific Psychology & Comprehensive Health Clinic's APA Accredited Doctoral Internship Program

-The supervisory philosophy gives interns progressively greater autonomy, beginning with a more directive approach during the first third of the year, using guided questioning to facilitate the supervisees’ problem-solving and discovery (e.g., Overholser, 1991) during the middle third, and to a non-directive stance by the final third.
-This overall approach to supervision draws from the integrated developmental model of supervision described by Stoltenberg and his colleagues (Stoltenberg & Delworth, 1987; Stoltenberg, 1997) which recognizes that supervisees require different types of supervision depending on their developmental level in a particular domain.
-For example, an intern might be advanced in clinical intervention but be at a more beginning stage of development as an evaluator of cognitively impaired clients—the content and approach to interns’ training is therefore modified to fit each domain.
-These stages may be accelerated as the intern shows progressively greater ability to perform as an entry level clinician.
+The supervisory philosophy of the internship program gives interns progressively greater autonomy, beginning with a more directive approach during the first third of the year.
+Therapy supervisors use guided questioning and consultation during interns’ individual supervision to facilitate interns’ development as a supervisor during the middle third of the training year.
+In the last third of the year, supervisors use a more non-directive stance in supporting the interns’ development toward becoming clinical supervisors.
+This overall approach to supervision draws from the integrated developmental model of supervision developed by Stoltenberg and his colleagues (Stoltenberg & Delworth, 1987), which recognizes that supervisees require different types of supervision depending on their developmental level in a particular domain (Falender and Shafranske, 2004; McNeil and Stoltenberg, 2015).

 Interns will receive training in ten competency domains: intervention, assessment, interprofessional collaboration, consultation, supervision, community outreach, diversity, practitioner-scholar methodology, professionalism, and ethical practice.

 Interns work approximately 50 hours per week, including one evening per week until 8pm and one Saturday per month.
 Here is an estimate of how interns spend their time.

 - Conducting assessments: 20%

 - Receiving supervision and participating in training seminars: 20%